RobSilverman/NameGame-UIKit/README.md

 * Auto-layout improvements- portrait views are working well but adapting to landscape (with different layouts depending on size class) has proven challenging.
 * Refactor view controllers- I architected the view controllers to be functionally identical so that with a little more learning, they could be a single view controller with replacable Game controllers.
 * TimerView as!
 BarButtonItem- I tried to add the custom TimerView as the rightBarButtonItem in Timed Mode, but doing so crashed the app.
 If I had more time, I'd look into the issue (something to do with key value-coding compliance) and move the timer from the main layout to the nav bar.
+* UI Tests- a good UI test for this app would require significant mocked data, so I chose to instead spend my limited time on the unit tests.

 ## Contact